AlGaN/AlN heterostructures: an emerging platform for nonlinear integrated photonics: Abstract

 \section{Abstract}

-In the rapidly evolving area of integrated photonics, there is a growing need for materials to support the fast development of advanced and more complex optical on-chip systems.
-Present photonic material platforms have significantly progressed over the past years; however, at the same time, they face critical challenges.
-We introduce a novel material for integrated photonics and investigate Aluminum Gallium Nitride (AlGaN) on Aluminum Nitride (AlN) templates as a platform for developing reconfigurable and on-chip nonlinear optical devices.
-AlGaN combines compatibility with standard fabrication technologies and high electro-optic modulation capabilities with reduced loss in a broad spectrum, making it a viable material for advanced photonic applications.
-We engineer and grow light-guiding photonic layers and fabricate waveguides, directional couplers, and other on-chip devices.
-Our AlGaN ring resonators demonstrate tunability and high Q-factors due to the low-loss waveguiding.
-The comprehensive platform paves the way for nonlinear photon-pair generation applications, on-chip nonlinear quantum frequency conversion, and fast electro-optic modulation for switching and routing.
+In the rapidly evolving area of integrated photonics, there is a growing need for materials that satisfy the particular requirements of increasingly complex and specialized devices and applications.
+Present photonic material platforms have made significant progress over the past years; however, each platform still faces specific material and performance challenges.
+We introduce a novel material for integrated photonics: Aluminum Gallium Nitride (\mbox{AlGaN}) on Aluminum Nitride (AlN) as a platform for developing reconfigurable and nonlinear on-chip optical systems. \mbox{AlGaN} combines compatibility with standard semiconductor fabrication technologies, high electro-optic modulation capabilities, and large nonlinear coefficients while providing a broad and low-loss spectral transmission range, making it a viable material for advanced photonic applications.
+In this work, we design and grow \mbox{AlGaN}/AlN heterostructures and integrate fundamental photonic building blocks into these chips.
+In particular, we fabricate edge couplers, low-loss waveguides, directional couplers, and tunable high-quality factor ring resonators to enable nonlinear light-matter interaction and quantum functionality.
+The comprehensive platform we present in this work paves the way for nonlinear photon-pair generation applications, on-chip nonlinear quantum frequency conversion, and fast electro-optic modulation for switching and routing classical and quantum light fields.